traefik/traefik/docs/content/user-guides/cert-manager.md

       name: whoami
       namespace: traefik
     spec:
-      secretName: domain-tls        # <===  Name of secret where the generated certificate will be stored
+      secretName: domain-tls        # <===  Name of secret where the generated certificate will be stored.
       dnsNames:
         - "domain.example.com"
       issuerRef: